nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 4. If you wish to view more details of a student, you can use the student view command.<br>
    Type `student -v 4` in the Command Panel and hit `Enter`.
-    * This displays the student at `INDEX` 4 in the Viewing Panel.
+    * This displays the student at `STUDENT_INDEX` 4 in the Viewing Panel.

 <div style="page-break-after: always;"></div>